Available on all devices

 In Google Calendar, you can choose to show or hide your weekends for the week and month views.
 That way, you can focus on weekdays only if you don’t work on weekends, for example.
 On all your views, Google Calendar dims all your past events, which helps not to confuse them with upcoming ones.
 These customisation options are only available on the web app and not on any mobile version.

 Connects to almost any calendar

-On the web version, you can restore your events from the recycle bin, no matter where you delete them from.
-So, even if you delete your events on a mobile version, you can restore them.
+On the web version, you can restore your events from the recycle bin, no matter where you deleted them from.
+So, even if you delete your events on the mobile version, you can restore them.
 Your events are permanently deleted after 30 days.
 The app only restores your events and goals, though.
 We hope to also restore our tasks and reminders, in the future.